Independent African news, markets, culture and politics.

 Okpebholo's N100bn Loan: You don't speak for us - Edo PDP caretaker committee slams Aziegbemi

-The Kwara State chapter of the Peoples Democratic Party (PDP) has condemned an incident at the Government Day Secondary School, Amule, where the Executive Chairman of the Kwara State Universal Basic Education Board (KWASUBEB), Professor Raheem Adaramaja, allegedly humiliated teachers.
-According to eyewitnesses, Adaramaja forced teachers, including the school’s Vice Principal, to sweep the school premises in front of students during an inspection visit.
+The Kwara State chapter of the Peoples Democratic Party (PDP) has condemned an incident at Government Day Secondary School, Amule, where Professor Raheem Adaramaja, Executive Chairman of the Kwara State Universal Basic Education Board (KWASUBEB), allegedly humiliated teachers.
+Eyewitnesses say Adaramaja forced teachers, including the school’s Vice Principal, to sweep the premises in front of students during an inspection visit.
+He reportedly accused the staff of maintaining an unkempt environment, despite their explanation that the students had just returned from break time.

-In a statement, the State Publicity Secretary of the PDP, Olusegun Olusola Adewara, questioned whether this incident represents a new standard for the teaching profession in Kwara.
+The PDP described Adaramaja’s actions as a “severe abuse of office” and a “public degradation” of teachers who are already working under challenging conditions.
+In a statement, State Publicity Secretary Olusegun Olusola Adewara questioned whether this incident sets a new standard for the teaching profession in Kwara.
 The party called on the Nigeria Union of Teachers (NUT) to defend its members and ensure that teachers’ dignity is respected.

 Scroll to Top